Keep A Dream Journal (7 Simple Steps To Decode The Meanings Of Dreams)

 By keeping a daily journal you gain valuable information about your innermost thoughts and insight into what is truly important to you.

 The saying “Practice makes perfect” is usually applied to daily life, such as learning something new at school or when developing the skills needed for a new job or hobby.
-You know that the more we do something the better you will get at it.
+You know that the more you do something the better you will get at it.

 The same applies to your dreams.
 The more you practice the better you will get.
 The more focus you place on remembering details the more detail you will remember.